 Reservation Letter, which the Authority may allocate to the Project.

+“Relocation” 24 CFR 236: provides policies for temporary relocation and for relocation assistance for displaced persons, does not define relocation itself.
+The Authority’s Relocation requirements are addressed on page 51 of the QAP and in the Authority’s Relocation Checklist.

 “Reservation Letter” shall mean the letter from the Authority to an Owner conditionally binding the

 Authority to make an Allocation of Tax Credits in a specific amount for that Owner’s Project.